-- This Guidance on SEAR is relevant for all firms within the initial 2.2.1. scope of SEAR8: - Credit institutions (excluding credit unions); - Insurance undertakings (excluding reinsurance undertakings, captive (re)insurance undertakings and Insurance Special Purpose Vehicles); - Investment firms which underwrite on a firm commitment basis and/or deal on own account and/or are authorised to hold client assets; and - Incoming third country branches of the above. - 2.2.2.
+- 2.2.1.
+This Guidance on SEAR is relevant for all firms within the initial scope of SEAR12: - Credit institutions (excluding credit unions); - Insurance undertakings (excluding reinsurance undertakings, captive (re)insurance undertakings and Insurance Special Purpose Vehicles); - Investment firms which underwrite on a firm commitment basis 13 and/or deal on own account and/or are authorised to hold client assets; and - Incoming third country branches - 2.2.2.
 In relation to the applicability of the SEAR to branches it should be noted that it applies, in full, to incoming third country branches.
-SEAR will apply to outgoing branches as an integral part of the firm on the basis that branches (unlike subsidiaries) are legally part of the regulated firm.
-As such the Branch Manager role in such branches will continue, as is currently the case under the F&P regime, to be a PCF function (see Appendix 5). - 2.2.3.
+SEAR will apply to outgoing branches of in-scope firm as an integral part of the firm on the basis that branches (unlike subsidiaries) are legally part of the regulated firm. - 2.2.3.
 All PCFs at in-scope firms are subject to the SEAR and are listed in Appendix 1.
-It is proposed that as PCFs, all Non-Executive Directors (NEDs) and Independent Non-Executive Directors (INEDs) at in-scope firms are included within the scope of the SEAR on the basis of the significance attached to their roles in terms of governance, oversight and constructive challenge, as reflected in the relevant Corporate Governance Requirements.
-Paragraphs 2.4.11-2.4.16 provide additional guidance in relation to NEDs and INEDs, particularly in relation to the applicable Prescribed Responsibilities.
+As PCFs, all Non-Executive Directors (NEDs) and Independent Non-Executive Directors (INEDs) at in-scope firms are included within the scope of the SEAR on the basis of the significance attached to their roles in terms of governance, oversight and constructive challenge, as reflected in the relevant Corporate Governance Requirements.
+Paragraphs 2.4.11-2.4.18 provide additional guidance in relation to NEDs and INEDs, particularly in relation to the applicable Prescribed Responsibilities.

-8 The Central Bank has a power under the IAF Act to extend the SEAR to other regulated financial service providers by way of Central Bank regulations.
+12 The Central Bank has a power under the IAF Act to extend the SEAR to other regulated financial service providers by way of Central Bank regulations.